 Slips, Trips, and Falls

 It’s important that parts are correctly stored, with waste items being disposed of quickly, rather than being left around the factory.
 Any spills must be cleaned up immediately, and poorly lit areas reported so that they can be fixed.
+You can also use equipment such as platforms, lifts, trailers or different kind of ladders in stock here.
+These tools or equipment may help you stored those items that needed to be put on high places.

 Repetitive Body Motion